 Advantages of using odor eliminators

 Odor eliminators, on the other hand, eliminate the odor for good!
-It not only solves the immediate problem, but it also stops your dog from returning to the same location.
+It not only solves the immediate problem but also stops your dog from returning to the same location.

 As a result, you’ll be able to avoid future odor issues.